roshanr1986/BeamTest/Run on Windows/Readme_Test_Execution.txt

 EXECUTING INDIVIDUAL SCENARIO
 =============================
-on windows, just double click on the "run_scenario<SCENARIO NUMBER>.bat" file and test will start executing.
+on windows, just double click on the "run_scenario_<SCENARIO NUMBER>.bat" file and test will start executing.
 Once test if finished the command prompt will close itself.

-Ex:- to run scenario 7, just double click on "run_scenario7.bat" file.
+Ex:- to run scenario 7, just double click on "run_scenario_7.bat" file.

 EXECUTING ALL SCENARIOS
 =======================